PLEASE NOTE: The club only accepts membership from people 18 years old or over

 If you have previously been a guest member you can now only join as a full member - not us being awkward - it's an insurance thing!

-Again, it is a condition of our insurance that guests cannot ride with the club more than 5 times.
+Again, it is a condition of our insurance that guests cannot ride with the club more than 5 times or for longer than three months (whichever soonest).
 Anyone who exceeds this limit will have their club membership immediately terminated.

 Section a – Running of the club